joepetrassem/mechanic-assisted-diffusion/README.md

    ```
 4. The script will generate plots showing the evolution of lithium concentration and displacement over time.

-## Future Additions

-This repository will be updated with additional computational problems related to:

-- Nonlinear transport models
-- Multiphysics simulations
-- Numerical methods for solid mechanics

 ## License

 This project is open-source and available under the MIT License.